codeigniter4/shield/docs/auth_actions.md

 needs, like using SMS to verify or something completely different.
 Actions have only one requirement: they must implement `CodeIgniter\Shield\Authentication\Actions\ActionInterface`.

-The interface defines three methods:
+The interface defines three methods for `ActionController`:

 **show()** should display the initial page the user lands on immediately after the authentication task, like login.
 It will typically display instructions to the user and provide an action to take, like